mcgivneyo/ConvFinQA/README.md

 ### ConvFinQA Dataset
-The aim of this dateset is to study the real-world scenario of conversational question answering over financial reports:
+The aim of this dateset is to study the real-world scenario of conversational question answering overfinancial reports:
-investors or analysts would typically ask sequential questions to get insights into the numerical in the reports.
+*  investors or analysts would typically ask sequential questions to get insights into the numerical in the reports.
-The questions require extensive calculations and meanwhile often demonstrate cross dependency, forming the chains of numerical reasoning throughout the conversation.
+*  The questions require extensive calculations and meanwhile often demonstrate cross dependency, forming the chains of numerical reasoning throughout the conversation.

+The dataset consists of short extracts, tables etc from a financial report with a list of analysts question and corresponding answers.
+The questions focus on extracting specific facts, amounts etc and then proceeding to create specific calculations, summary stats or comparisons.

 ![example_question](./img/definition.png)